NxRoot/batch-gui/README.md

     Press any key to continue . . .

 # How To Run
-* Execute `gui.bat` or just call it from another process
+* Execute `gui.bat` or just call it from another process.

 # Limitations